jackskim/automate-the-boring-stuff/README.md

 # automate-the-boring-stuff
-Repo to store my notes and code for https://automatetheboringstuff.com/
+Repo to store my answers and code for https://automatetheboringstuff.com/